-We’re delighted to announce the three new committee members for the UAL Alumni of Colour Association (AoCA):
+We’re delighted to announce the new committee members for the UAL Alumni of Colour Association (AoCA):

-They join the AoCA as plans are taking shape for several exciting events and opportunities throughout 2022.
+They join the AoCA as plans are taking shape for several exciting events and opportunities coming up in 2022.

 Cristina Reynoso López